-- 🎶Stellar ensemble cast.
+🎶Stellar ensemble cast.

-- 🎶Missed opportunities for character development.
+🎶Missed opportunities for character development.

-- 🎶A few clichéd and underdeveloped plot points.
+🎶A few clichéd and underdeveloped plot points.

 The film explores weighty themes like fear of failure, co-dependence, and ambition with laughter and honesty.
-It's an engaging balance act as a close knit family learns to let go and make room for each other's dreams.
+It's an engaging balancing act as a close-knit family learns to let go and make room for each other's dreams.

-Jones portrays Ruby with a lightness of spirit that keeps the character from ever coming across as too-bitter-to-believe.
-There's a steadiness to Ruby that shows her willingness to sacrifice for her family comes from a place of love rather than across reading as masochistic.
-A person’s more likely to encounter Ruby singing than brooding.
+Jones portrays Ruby with a lightness of spirit that keeps the character from coming across as too-bitter-to-believe.
+There's a steadiness to Ruby that shows that her willingness to sacrifice herself for her family comes from a place of love, rather than masochism.
+We're more likely to encounter Ruby singing than brooding.

-CODA questions what loyalty looks like and answers with a refreshingly contemporary celebration of family rife with reminders that sometimes the riskiest thing you can do is bet on yourself.
+CODA questions what loyalty looks like and answers with a refreshingly contemporary celebration of family, rife with reminders that sometimes the riskiest thing you can do is bet on yourself.

 Thank you for signing up to Whattowatch.
 You will receive a verification email shortly.